An interview with Suzi Digby, OBE, Co-Founder of The Choral Hub.

-Q: Can you tell me more about the inspiration to start Choral Hub?
+Q: Can you tell me more about the inspiration to start The Choral Hub?

-My entire life, I’ve come across people who say “I can’t sing” but from working with children all across the world, I’ve learnt that that’s a fallacy.
-This stigma has ingrained itself in our culture.
-Therefore, many adults think that they can’t sing.
+Throughout my life, I’ve come across people who say “I can’t sing” but from working with children all across the world, I’ve learnt that’s a fallacy.
+Many adults think that they can’t sing.
 But what does that mean?
 Does it mean that they can’t make a singing sound or that they can’t sing in tune?
 Or maybe that they can’t match pitches?

-There are so many people out there who want to sing and we here at Choral Hub want to give every person possible the opportunity to do just that.
+There are so many people out there who want to sing and here at The Choral Hub, we want to give every person possible the opportunity to do just that.

-We started tchzant as a means to provide adults with new ways of learning to sing.
-Within this free gaming platform we help you find your voice type, teach you the basics to sing a song well, and lead you through, interesting and exciting ways to improve your singing technique.
-This app is going to open a lot of doors for a lot of people but particularly, and perhaps most importantly, to those who weren’t sure they could sing.
+We started to develop our app, tchzant, as a means to provide adults with new ways of learning to sing.
+Within this free gaming platform we can help you find your voice type, teach you the basics to sing a song well, and lead you through, interesting and exciting ways to improve your singing technique.
+We hope this app will open doors for lots of people but particularly, and perhaps most importantly, those who weren’t sure they could sing.

 Q: What advice would you give to someone who wants to start a career in music?

-Shadow other people – get out, observe and learn from people you admire and find out how they do it.
+Shadow other people – observe and learn from people you admire and find out how they do it.